 The team is currently working with the next tranche of schools that are due to begin the replacement process by the end of the year.
 We send your school a heads up email when it’s time for the Equipment Replacement process to begin, and your Relationship Manager will then be in touch to schedule a visit.
 We work with you throughout the process to ensure that the upgrade goes according to plan for your school.
-To find out more about the School Network Upgrade journey, click here.
+To find out more about the journey involved, here.

 This Panel is responsible for installing the new network equipment in schools on behalf of N4L: